It’s the ultimate entrepreneurial dream – be your own boss, start your own company, and make money doing what you love.

 Reaching the series C stage of funding is an indication of a business’ maturity and profitability.
 Unlike the earlier rounds of investment, series C invites investment banks and Venture Capital firms to contribute to the business’ upcoming IPO or acquisition plan.

-Series C funding can attract hundreds of millions in capital to accelerate plans to launch in new markets and platforms.
+Series C funding can attract millions in capital to accelerate plans to launch in new markets and platforms.

 The sky’s the limit